jithusidhardhan/WeatherForcaster/README.md

  Import Project by Android Studio Menu > File > Import Project...

  After loading project,
- Run YourApp by Android Studio Menu > Run > Run YourApp.
+ Run YourApp by Android Studio Menu > Run > Run WeatherForcaster app.

 ## How to use WeatherForcaster application

 Once the application is launched,
 Select any location from the given List.
-The WeatherForcaster displays 5 days weatherforcast for the selected location.
+The WeatherForcaster shall display 5 days weatherforcast for the selected location.